vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-authentication.md

 Below you can learn more details on each of these steps.

->❗ If you are building a headless store, it means you are using a frontend application different from VTEX's native frontend.
-Because of this, it is important to follow the instructions provided below and be aware of your [application's responsibilities](#authentication-responsibilities-of-headless-applications).
+>❗ Notice that, when building a headless store, you are opting to use a frontend application different from VTEX's native frontend.
+Hence, you must adhere to the guidelines provided below and be aware of your [application's responsibilities](#authentication-responsibilities-of-headless-applications) in order to ensure a smooth and secure shopping experience for your customers.

 ### OAuth log in